Leberwurscht/hitran_syn/README.md

 pip install joblib
 ```

-The first line will uninstall the official version of `hitran-api` (HAPI), because `hitran_syn` needs a custom version of it.
+The first line will uninstall the official version of `hitran-api` (HAPI), because `hitran_syn` needs a custom version of it (see <https://github.com/hitranonline/hapi/pull/49>).
 The second line will install `hitran_syn` with its dependencies (also the custom version of HAPI).
 The third line will install joblib, which is needed to run the example below.

 Example
 -------